Collaborate on RenkuLab¶

 By default, the files in projects created by other people are “read only” to you.
-This means you can see an overview, create and read issues, and browse the filesystem.
+This means you can see an overview, create and read issues, and browse the filesystem in both text and Provenance of results modes.
 The project’s Sessions tab will inform you that you do not have permissions to launch a notebook or make modifications to the code or datasets.

 If you would like to interact with the notebooks (run, edit, upload data, continue your own analyses, etc.), you can fork the project, which creates your own copy of the current state of the repo.

 If you have questions, notes, or discussion topics that you would communicate to the project’s owner(s), you can make issues

 If you are part of the team and want to work on this project, you can ask the project creator to add you as a developer or maintainer of the project through GitLab.

 Fork a project and take it in your own direction¶